Bowel Incontinence Surgery

 - Sacral nerve stimulator – This device can be implanted under the skin to provide electrical stimulation to the nerves of the pelvis which can improve incontinence symptoms.

 Individuals who are seeking treatment for bowel incontinence can confidently turn to the trusted team at Tampa General Hospital’s Endoscopy Center.
-TGH has helped countless patients improve their health and quality of life, and was recognized on U.S. News & World Report’s list of the top 50 hospitals in the nation Gastroenterology & GI Surgery for 2019-20.
+TGH has helped countless patients improve their health and quality of life, and was recognized by U.S. News & World Report as one of America’s Best Hospitals in Gastroenterology & GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery for 2020-21

 To locate a colon and rectal surgeon who will perform bowel incontinence surgery, contact TGH at 1-800-833-3627 or our online Physician Finder.